replab/replab/sphinx/index.rst

 **RepLAB** is a work-in-progress.
 In particular:

 - RepLAB only works in double floating-point precision.
 - We are still working on the estimation/control of numerical errors.
   That said, **RepLAB** works fine for representations of medium size ($d$ equal to a few thousands).
 - While RepLAB has a basic implementation of the BSGS construction, it does not offer much to work with permutation groups.
+- Construction of representation by images (`replab.RepByImages`) should be done only with matrices that can be represented exactly in floating-point arithmetic, as errors accumulate quickly otherwise (signed permutation matrices are fine for example).

 Why RepLAB?
 -----------